ben-kaufman/arc.js/docs/Events.md

 - The callback to `get` is invoked once for the entire array of fired events, always returning an array.
 The callback to `watch` is invoked once for each value, always returning the event.
 - The `get` method directly returns a promise of an array containing every event fetched, bypassing the need for a callback.
 - Optionally you can use `subscribe` instead of `watch` to use the Pub/Sub event mechanism as an alternate means of watching events as they fire.
 See [Pub/Sub Web3 Events](#pubsubweb3).
 - You need not worry about duplicate events, Arc.js eliminates them.
-(Duplicate events can occur while the chain is still in the process of reorganizing, a feature that can be suppressed if desired).
+(Duplicate events can occur while the chain is still in the process of reorganizing).
+This feature can be suppressed if desired when you create an `EventFetcher` (see [EventFetcherFilterObject](/api/interfaces/EventFetcherFilterObject)).

 The enhanced event functionality is provided by [Web3EventService.createEventFetcherFactory(...)](api/classes/Web3EventService#createEventFetcherFactory) which returns an [EventFetcherFactory](api/README/#eventfetcherfactory) function which returns an [EventFetcher](api/interfaces/eventfetcher) which gives you the `get`, `watch` and `subscribe` methods.